Thoughts About Lay Concert Critics

-Something like this was actually overdue for a while.
+A note like this one was actually overdue for a while.
 The opportunity came with the recent duo recital by Christoph Croisé and Oxana Shevchenko in the Semper-Aula of the ETH in Zurich, on 2017-03-28.
 While writing up the review for that concert, I could not resist adding some personal remarks.
 I have now placed these in this separate blog entry.

 Why this Note?

 Christoph Croisé and Oxana Shevchenko stand at the (and for the) beginning of my serious efforts in the area of concert reviews.
 It’s true, Bachtrack invited me to write concert reviews a year before I met these artists (mid-2014).
-Already back then, I did take concert reviews serious—as serious as most things that I do.
+Already back then, even though I declared myself a lay critic, I did take concert reviews serious—as serious as most things that I do.
 And I found reviewing concerts—done “properly”, at least—a highly satisfying and rewarding task.
-But it’s also very demanding and time-consuming (I can’t talk of a job, as I don’t earn any money with this).
-It’s a task that started competing with my self-assigned blog work of comparing recordings in my music library (a hobby that I once started—and soon abandoned again—some 40 years ago).
+But it’s also very demanding and time-consuming.
+I can’t talk of a job, as I don’t earn any money with this.
+It’s a task that started competing with my self-assigned blog work of comparing recordings in my music library (a hobby that some 40 years ago I once started—and soon abandoned again, back then).

 Then, by mere coincidence I (virtually) met Oxana Shevchenko on Facebook.
 In one of the sporadic e-mails that we exchanged, she casually mentioned her upcoming concert with Christoph Croisé.
 So, out of my interest for Oxana’s playing, I did indeed attend that concert with the two artists at Lucerne’s Lukas Church (2015-08-27).
 This was Christoph Croisé’s debut recital at the Lucerne Festival.
 In many ways, it was a “miraculous moment” for the artists, for the audience (I think), and for myself.
 It instantly triggered off closer contacts with the two artists.
 These contacts have persisted ever since, and I have enjoyed them very much—and I still do.
 Moreover, this concert gave me a real boost of energy and motivation in the area of concert reviewing.
 It did so to such a degree that it switched the focus of my blog to this topic, almost entirely.

 At this point I should emphasize that I understand myself as a life-long music lover—but still as a layman in this area.
-In fact, I have studied chemistry and spend 30 years in a technical job (mostly programming, consulting and technical support) which left little time to pursue hobbies, listen to (let alone perform) music or attend concerts.
-But I do listen carefully (both with my brain and my heart), I do prepare myself for concerts, and I don’t write my concert reviews light-heartedly.
+In fact, I have studied chemistry and spend 30 years in a technical job (mostly programming, consulting and technical support).
+This left little time to pursue hobbies, listen to (let alone perform) music, or attending concerts.
+But I do listen carefully (both with my brain and my heart), I do prepare myself for concerts.
+And I don’t write my concert reviews light-heartedly.
 And I have this idea that if I tell people what makes me enjoy music, maybe it can help others to open their hearts to music, and maybe, maybe add a minuscule bit of help in opening people’s mind and making this planet a better place to live, given all the atrocities that the world is going through right now.

 So, on this basis, as a layman, I could never even dream of having an effect on how music is performed.
 Indeed, artists to me were a group of people who (except perhaps in my early dreams) I could never aspire even approaching, get in contact with, talk to them.
 They might as well live on a different planet.